-With Twitterize, Daubert et al. present an approach on how a particular overlay network can protect data and anonymously exchanged within a social network[8].
+With Twitterize, Daubert et al. present an approach on how data can be protected by a special overlay network and anonymously exchanged within a social network[7].
 The proposal refers to micro-blogging social networks such as Twitter.
-As proof of concept, they created an Android app.
+For this, a proof of concept in the form of an Android app was developed.